MateuszKubuszok/CmderPackage/README.md

 In the process Cygwin installer will appear - let it do the job.
 If you want to change installation use `setup_cygwin.ps1` script.

+Once build is completed run `Cmder.exe` and let it update Conemu to its newest version.
+With older one (distributed with Cmder) startup errors might appear, and some functionalities (like copying text by highlighting) are not available.

 Cygwin setup
 ---